bensinober/canoo/README.md

 starts a canoo between mysql on port 3306 on localhost, dumping the tables `items,issues,reserves` and then starts listening for live events on said tables.

+Also starts a HTTP listener on port 8080 for a simple API to lookup items.